huxiaoxu2019/PHP-CPP-documentation/lambda-functions.md

 ```
 #include <phpcpp.h>
 /**
- *  Native function that is callable from PHP
+ *  Native function that is callable from PHP.
  *
  *  This function gets one parameter that holds a callable anonynous
  *  PHP function.